sharemind-sdk/auction-demo/README.md

         std::make_shared<std::uint64_t>(bid),
         sizeof(std::uint64_t));
 ```
-After we are finished with the arguments we just run the right bytecode program
+After we are finished with the arguments, we just run the right bytecode
-with the arguments and as a result we will get back the same kind of
+program with the arguments and as a result we will get back the same kind of
 `SystemController::ValueMap` that we used for the arguments:

 ```C++